Anwarshiferaw/alx-pre_course/README.md

-this is the second read me
+this is the first read me file this line is the second Readme.md